utharian-code/Bonepoke/Jade/JadeArticleDirect.md

 *"Comfort all who mourn... to give them a headdress instead of ashes, the oil of exultation instead of mourning." - Isaiah 61:2,3*

+(Note: the Scripture was put in by the AI without direction -- EMERGENT -- in fact all documentation is produced by light directional prompting no human rewrites)